domgetter/ruby-rust-interop/README.md

 You need 3 ingredients to get this working:

+###Step 1

-1. write a function the right way in Rust (read at the bottom for a common problem on Windows and a simple workaround)
+write a function the right way in Rust (read at the bottom for a common problem on Windows and a simple workaround)

 ```rust
 #[no_mangle]
 pub extern "C" fn fn_name() {}
 ```

+###Step 2
-2. compile that function the right way
+compile that function the right way

 ```
 > rustc my_file.rs --crate-type=dylib
 ```

+###Step 3
-3. use Fiddle to create a method in Ruby from the C code
+use Fiddle to create a method in Ruby from the C code

 ```ruby
 require 'fiddle'